What is identity?

 Where citizens can prove their identity, populations are empowered, and lives are improved.

-The possession of a valid form of ID fosters inclusion and enables better access to a variety of services.
-When citizens can identify themselves, reliable and continuous data is generated to help governments with policymaking and to measure the progress of development.
+The possession of a valid form of ID fosters inclusion and enables better access to various services.
+When citizens can identify themselves, reliable and continuous data is generated to help governments with policymaking and measure development progress.

 It also increases efficiency and drives innovation for both the public and private sectors.